Turkey Vulture

 Description

-The turkey vulture is a large-bodied bird with blackish plumage and a small, red, naked head (juveniles have black heads).
-The beak is short, hooked and whitish.
+The turkey vulture is a large-bodied bird with blackish plumage and a small, red, featherless head (juveniles have gray heads).
+The beak is short, hooked, and whitish.
 The legs and feet are pink but often stained white.
 From below, the wings appear black with the trailing half of the wing gray or silvery.
 When soaring, turkey vultures hold their wings in a V position (not flattened horizontally).
 Turkey vultures frequently tilt from side to side as they soar.
+They have no voice box (syrinx), so they can only hiss and grunt when they vocalize.

 Size